Called the Hoya plant – climbing, clambering, creeping, or wax-stemmed plant with a thick wax leaf makes an excellent house plant.

 During winter keep the plants cool, 50 degrees, and rather dry.
 Continued high temperature, fertilizer (liquid), and moisture promotes leaf and stem growth and prevents the formation of flower buds.

-After buds are set, the temperature may be again slightly increased.
+After buds set, you can increase the temperature again slightly.

-Propagate hoyas by cuttings of top growth, or by leaf cuttings in the same manner as African violets and gloxinias.
+Propagate Hoya plants from cuttings of top growth, or by leaf cuttings in the same manner as African violets and gloxinias.
 The average cutting or leaf start will produce a blooming plant in two years or less.

 The easiest method of propagation is by layering.
 Layers mature faster and do not need as much patience.
 Pin down a stem, at the joint, in a moist rooting medium.
-Sever and pot the new plant when roots have formed.
+Sever and pot the new plant after roots form.

 I have taken a mature Hoya variegata; severed and planted every leaf and stem; and in less than a year have produced 78 healthy plants!
-Commercial African violet soil is an excellent starting medium and I prefer small clay pots over plastic, although either can be used.
+For an excellent starting medium try a commercial African violet soil and I prefer small clay tree cotta pots over plastic, although either can use either.

 The most fetching hanging vase I’ve ever seen was a brown jug filled with rooted wax plant cuttings, all growing in water.

 The glass of the jug was barely transparent.
-Three kinds of wax plant were used: Hoya carnosa (plain green leaves), a variegated form of carnosa and Hoya bella (miniature).
+They used three kinds of wax plants:

 I made a similar planting, and gave the vines food by following the directions on a tub of soluble houseplant fertilizer.
 However, the vines will thrive unbelievably long without any food in the water.